Fourth Action Plan actions

 What is next?

-- Scoping of initiatives to promote uptake of respectful relationships education resources has commenced.
+- Ongoing scoping of initiatives to promote uptake of respectful relationships education resources.

-- Approaches to market to deliver projects to support the uptake of this project may take place in the second half of 2020 (if needed).
+- Approaches to market to deliver projects to support the uptake of this project will take place in the second half of 2021.

 What difference will we make?